mohamedsu/moviesList/README.md

 # movieList

-to run the app install depenedencies using NPM

-'npm install'

-you need to a webserver, you can install http-server
+to run the app, you need a web server.
+Type in following commands to install it.

 'npm install -g http-server'
 'http-server'